 Keep up to date with market announcements with IG's economic calendar

 Price discovery is different to valuation – which is the analytical process of determining the current or future intrinsic value of an asset or company.
-This is because, price discovery works off market mechanisms which seek to establish the market price of an asset rather than its intrinsic value.
-As a result, price discovery is more concerned about what a buyer is willing to pay, and a seller is willing to accept, rather than the analytics behind what determines an asset or company’s price.
+This is because price discovery works off market mechanisms which seek to establish the market price of an asset rather than its intrinsic value.
+As a result, price discovery is more concerned about what a buyer is willing to pay, and a seller is willing to accept, rather than the analytics behind what determines an asset’s price.

 In this way, price discovery is more reliant on market mechanisms such as the microeconomic – supply and demand for example.
-With price discovery, investors have confidence that the price is being quoted at the true market price, and that it the price is fair in the sense that it is an agreement between buyers and sellers.
-The reduced uncertainty surrounding an asset’s price in turn, increases liquidity while in some instances, it also reduces cost.
+With price discovery, investors have confidence that the price is being quoted at the true market price, and that the price is fair in the sense that it is an agreement between buyers and sellers.
+The reduced uncertainty surrounding an asset’s price in turn increases liquidity, while in some instances it also reduces cost.

 Price discovery examples